rmwoods/beer.ai/docs/_posts/2020-09-30-welcome-to-compubeer.md

 As well as some basics about process:
 * The batch-specific parameters necessary to adjust to your brewhouse (batch and boil size, efficiency)

-But we're left to our own judgement to fill in most of the process details:
+But we're left to our own judgement to fill in most of details to do with process:
-* Mash (grist to liquor ratio, mash temperature(s), )
+* Brewhouse (grist to liquor ratio, mash temperature(s), sparge volumes)
 * Fermentation (pitch rate, oxygenation, temperature)

 Also worth noting is the absense of **target measurements**!
-We'll have to write our own formulas to calculate:
+We'll have to write our own formulas to calculate the numbers we're used to seeing on beer labels:
 * ABV (as well as OG and FG)
 * IBU
 * SRM
-(Spoiler: we did)
+(Spoiler: we did).

-  * Comment - can do some basic statistics on this
-  * Comment - need to transform this for any sort of ML
-* IBU, ABV, OG, FG, etc.
-  * Included by some recipes, but we wrote our own functions... more later

 # 3) Recipe Landscape